Andrewlaw171/depositCalculator/README.md

 with `./mvnw spring-boot:run`

 ### Usage
+This application is a CLI tool for calculating the final balance of a term deposit.

-For help menu `help calculate-term-deposit`
+To see the help menu enter `help calculate-term-deposit`

 Example usage:
 ```shell